YaleUniversity/packer-plugin-goss/README.md

 ## Windows support

 This now has support for Windows.
-Set the optional parameter `targetOs` to `Windows`.
+Set the optional parameter `target_os` to `Windows`.
 Currently, the `vars_env` parameter must include `GOSS_USE_ALPHA=1` as specified in [goss's feature parity document](https://github.com/aelsabbahy/goss/blob/master/docs/platform-feature-parity.md#platform-feature-parity).
 In the future when goss come of of alpha for Windows this parameter will not be required.

 ## Installation